Pink Houses

 "Pink Houses" is a song written and performed by John Cougar Mellencamp.
-It was released on 23 October 1983 album Uh-Huh on Riva Records.
+It was released on 23 October 1983 as the second single from his album Uh-Huh.
 It reached No. 8 on the US Billboard Hot 100 in early 1984 and No. 15 in Canada.
 "Pink Houses" was ranked No. 447 on Rolling Stone magazine's list of The 500 Greatest Songs of All Time.

 Origins

-Recorded in a farmhouse in Brownstown, Indiana, the song was inspired when Mellencamp was driving along an overpass on the way home to Bloomington, Indiana, from the Indianapolis airport.
-There was an old black man sitting outside his little pink shotgun house with his cat in his arms, completely unperturbed by the traffic speeding along the highway in his front yard.
+Recorded in a farmhouse in Brownstown, Indiana, the song was inspired when John Mellencamp was driving along an overpass on the way home to Bloomington, Indiana, from Indianapolis International Airport.
+Mellencamp observed an old black man sitting outside his small pink shotgun house with his cat in his arms, completely unperturbed by the traffic speeding along the highway in his front yard.
 "He waved, and I waved back," Mellencamp said in an interview with Rolling Stone.
 "That's how 'Pink Houses' started."

 Mellencamp has stated many times since the release of "Pink Houses" that he is unhappy with the song's final verse.
 At an October 2014 press conference, he stated: "A long time ago, I wrote a song called 'Pink Houses.'
 Now when I hear that song, all I can think is: 'Why didn't I do a better job on the last verse?'
 If I had written it today, the last verse would've had more meaning."